syncthing/syncthing-macos/README.md

 # Why

-All cross-platform approaches are not able to use all the native facilities of Mac OS.
-Including auto-updates, vector icon set and full packaging.
+All cross-platform approaches are not able to use all the native facilities of macOS.
+Including auto-updates, vector icon set (retina-ready) and creating an application bundle.
+GUIs are designed with XCode and everything is coded in Objective-C which is "the native approach".

 # Compiling